SubClub-The-Sublet-Management-App/SubClub-Docs/Project-Activity-Log.md

 **Achievements and reflexion of the day:**

 So far I have made the view of the room assignments and the create a new room assignment pages, I have chosen a different layout from what the original layout was.
-I probably need to keep working tomoroow on updating the room assignments.
+I probably need to keep working tomorrow on updating the room assignments.

 ![Trello board of day 25-end of the day](./Trello-screenshots/Day-25.png)